kmesh-net/website/content/en/docs/userguide/metric.md

 |kmesh_tcp_received_bytes_total|The size of total bytes received during request in case of a TCP connection|
 |kmesh_tcp_sent_bytes_total|The size of total bytes sent during response in case of a TCP connection|

-Here's how to view these metrics throught Prometheus:
+Here's how to view these metrics through Prometheus:

 **1. Verify that the prometheus service is running in your cluster.**

-In Kubernetes environments, execute the following command:
+In Kubernetes environment, execute the following command:

 ```console
 kubectl -n kmesh-system get svc prometheus